atmughrabi/OpenGraphSim/README.md

 ```

 # Graph Structure Preprocessing:
-OpenGraph-Sim can handle multiple representations of the graph structure in memory, each has their own theoretical benefits and shortcomings.
+OpenGraphSim can handle multiple representations of the graph structure in memory, each has their own theoretical benefits and shortcomings.

 ## Regular unsorted Edge-list as input.